tttppp/ragl/rules.md

 ## 1.4 Playoffs

 1.4.1 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs.
-Playoffs consist of two Semifinal matches, Bronze Match and Final.
+Playoffs consist of two Semi-final matches, Bronze Match and Final.
 All matches are Best-of-5.

-1.4.2 Players finishing 1st and 4th play in the first Semifinal.
-Players finishing 2nd and 3rd play in the second Semifinal.
-Semifinal losers play in Bronze Match for the 3rd and 4th place overall.
-Semifinal winners play in Final for the Masters Champion title and 2nd place overall.
+1.4.2 Players finishing 1st and 4th play in the first Semi-final.
+Players finishing 2nd and 3rd play in the second Semi-final.
+Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
+Semi-final winners play in Final for the Masters Champion title and 2nd place overall.

 1.4.3 In case Minions division is split into 2 groups, players finishing 1st in their groups play in Minions Final for the Minions Champion title.
 The match is a Best-of-3.

-1.4.4 In case Minions division is split into 4 groups, players finishing 1st in their groups play in Minions Semifinals, drawn at random.
-Minions Semifinals winners play in Minions Final for the Minions Champion title.
+1.4.4 In case Minions division is split into 4 groups, players finishing 1st in their groups play in Minions Semi-finals, drawn at random.
+Minions Semi-finals winners play in Minions Final for the Minions Champion title.
 All matches are Best-of-3.

-1.4.5 Semifinal matches are to be resolved in 2 weeks time following the end of the group stage.
+1.4.5 Semi-final matches are to be resolved in 2 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

 1.4.6 Final and 3rd place matches are to be resolved in 3 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

 ## 1.5 Prizes

-1.5.1 By estimate, the prizepool is split as follows (final shares might differ due to the prizepool size, transfer fees and values rounding):
+1.5.1 By estimate, the prize pool is split as follows (final shares might differ due to the prize pool size, transfer fees and values rounding):
 * 38% Masters Champion
 * 21% Masters 2nd
 * 16% Masters 3rd
 * 10% Minions Champion
 * 15% Season finisher prizes
+* $50 Mapmaker who wins the preliminary community voted map competition.

 1.5.2 Share of the prize pool (Season finisher prize) is given out to 3 players drawn randomly among those who successfully finished the season (Masters or Minions), did not accumulate strikes and are outside the normal prize spots.

-1.5.3 Prizepools are completely voluntary and are not expected to be significant each season.
+1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.

 # 2. Registrations

 ## 2.1 New signups

-2.1.1 New players have until April 21st to send the registration info.
+2.1.1 New players have until Nov 27th to send the registration info.

-2.1.2 Registration takes place through Discord (https://discord.gg/JyHZFbw, the primary channel of communication for RAGL or send a private message to @anjew), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.
+2.1.2 Registration takes place through Discord, the primary channel of communication for RAGL or send a private message to @anjew), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.

 2.1.3 Registration info must include the following:
 * Nickname that will be used throughout the season;
 * 3-lettered initials for tagging replays (i.e. SoScared = SOS);
-* Country of origin and timezone expressed in UTC (see http://www.timeanddate.com);
+* Country of origin and time zone expressed in UTC (see http://www.timeanddate.com);
 * OpenRA discord name (Discord is the primary channel for communication, discord account ID is used by league maintenance automation);
 * Forum name (used for game servers whitelisting).